craigwfox/craigwfoxcom/src/posts/2022-02-07-post-versions-of-craigwfoxcom.md

 # Responsive Videos

-## How I'm done responsive videos in the past
+## How I've done responsive videos in the past

 In the past I've used a couple of different methods to achieve responsive videos: